-9.8 The Helpline does not use scripts.
-The operators, many of whom are very experienced with Horizon, listen to the query and then using 'categorisations' in Remedy (the contact management system) the Post Office Knowledge Base is accessed where there are articles relating to that category of call.
-The operatoradviser then selects the relevant article according to the issue raised by the caller and relays the information to them.
+8. The Helpline do not use scripts.
+The operators, many of whom are very experienced with Horizon, listen to the query and then using 'categorisations' in Remedy (the contact management system) the Knowledge Base is accessed where there are articles relating to that category of call.
+The adviser then selects the relevant article according to the issue raised by the caller and relays the information to them.
+The system records which category was selected and therefore which articles in the Knowledge Base that could be accessed on this subject (but the not the exact Knowledge Base article that the advisor selects).
 If the Knowledge Base does not provide the relevant information there is a second tier of advisors that the enquiry can be escalated to.